-Cisco Unified Contact Center solutions provide recording and silent monitoring capabilities based on the following options:
+Cisco Unified Contact Center solutions provide recording and silent monitoring capabilities based on the following mechanisms:

-• The SPAN feature in Cisco switches

-This feature replicates the network traffic to a destination port to which a Cisco contact center server is connected.

-• The ability of the phone to span the voice stream to the PC that is connected to it

-In this case, the agent desktop receives the voice packets and sends them to a recording server or to a supervisor desktop for silent monitoring.

-• Unified CM and media replication by the built-in-bridge (BIB) in Cisco IP Phones
+- The SPAN feature in Cisco switches - This feature replicates the network traffic to a destination port to which a Cisco contact center server is connected. - The ability of the phone to span the voice stream to the PC that is connected to it In this case, the agent desktop receives the voice packets and sends them to a recording server or to a supervisor desktop for silent monitoring.
+This option is available with Cisco Agent Desktop (CAD), for example. - Unified CM and media replication by the built-in-bridge (BIB) in Cisco IP Phones

 With this option, Unified CM is involved in setting up the recording flows and can perform call admission control for those flows.

-• Media forking by Cisco Unified Border Element gateway
+This option can be used with Cisco MediaSense, for example. - Media forking by Cisco Unified Border Element gateway This option can be used with Cisco MediaSense, for example.